michaeluno/Fetch-Tweets/readme.txt

 = 2.5.1 =
 - Added embedded media options.
+- Fixed a bug with the Plain template that caused a warning of undefined index when resetting the plugin options.
 - Fixed a warning `declaration of FetchTweets_Template_Settings_Single::validateSettings() should be compatible with ...`.

 = 2.5.0 - 11/19/2016 =